-Outside of the law, Pippa has played hockey at international level and was an opera singer, performing on stages including the Royal Opera Houses in London and Vienna.
+Outside of the law, Pippa has played hockey at international level and was formerly an opera singer, performing on stages including the Royal Opera Houses in London, Vienna, Aix-en-Provence and Edinburgh.
 She continues to sing to support organisations promoting civil liberties including Advocates for Human Dignity - a small Human Rights NGO that Pippa founded with fellow students whilst completing her law degree.

 Pippa is a fearless defender, often achieving successful outcomes against the odds.
-She regularly represents defendants and appellants in domestic proceedings at all levels and is consistently instructed to defend in serious and complex cases covering a wide range of offending including violence, human trafficking, fraud, sexual offences and drugs.
-Pippa has further assisted Andrew Hall QC in terrorism and murder cases.
+She represents defendants and appellants in domestic proceedings at all levels, including the Court of Appeal, and Privy Counsel and is consistently instructed in serious and complex cases covering a wide range of offending including terrorism, murder, human trafficking, fraud, sexual offences and drug trafficking.
+Pippa also assists clients facing the death penalty overseas.

 Given her experience of immigration law (including cases involving national security) Pippa is well placed to deal with cases involving breaches of immigration laws, human trafficking, deportation on sentencing, and terrorism offences.